What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 (L’amica –> La migliore amica)

-As always, remember that any Italian article needs to agree with the letter of the following word, be it a noun or an adjective.
+As always, remember that each Italian article must agree with the letter of the following word, whether it is a noun or an adjective.

 Now for the easiest Italian definite article of all, le.